ansible/ansible-ai-connect-service/README.md

 Review the screen recording for instruction on configuring the VSCode extension to access your running wisdom service.

+Note: If, after running ```python manage.py runserver``` you encounter an AssertionError, use the following command: ```python manage.py runserver --noreload```.

 ## Authenticating with the completion API

 GitHub authentication has been added for the pilot.
 Pilot access will be limited to a specific team.
 Settings are currently hardcoded to the wisdom-contrib team, but a new team will be created for the pilot.

 To test GitHub authentication locally, you will need to create a new OAuth App at https://github.com/settings/developers.
 Provide an Authorization callback URL of http://localhost:8000/complete/github-team/.
-Export Update `SOCIAL_AUTH_GITHUB_TEAM_KEY` and `SOCIAL_AUTH_GITHUB_TEAM_SECRET` before starting your app.
+Export Update `SOCIAL_AUTH_GITHUB_TEAM_KEY` and `SOCIAL_AUTH_GITHUB_TEAM_SECRET` before starting your app. `SOCIAL_AUTH_GITHUB_TEAM_KEY` and `SOCIAL_AUTH_GITHUB_TEAM_SECRET` correspond to the Client ID and Client Secret respectively, both of which are provided after creating a new OAuth App.
 If you are running with the compose [development environment](#development-environment) described below, put these env vars in a .env file in the `tools/docker-compose` directory.

 Once you start the app, navigate to http://localhost:8000/ to log in.
 Once authenticated, you will be presented with an authentication token that will be configured in VSCode (coming soon) to access the task prediction API.